ritamraha/Teal/README.md

 # TEAL: synThesizing Efficiently monitorAble mtL
-*TEAL* is a Python-based tool for synthesizing formulas in Metric Temporal Logic for efficient Runtime monitoring.
+*TEAL* is a Python-based tool for synthesizing formulas in Metric Temporal Logic (MTL) for efficient Runtime monitoring.
-It relies on solving constraint satisfaction problem using the SMT solver Z3.
+To synthesize MTL formulas, it relies on solving constraint satisfaction problems using the SMT solver Z3.

+### Docker Image for testing

+For conveniently testing the tool, we provide a docker image which can be accessed using the following link:

+Use the

 ### Installation